JasperFx/marten/docs/events/projections/aggregate-projections.md

 when you first know the new state of the projected aggregate documents.
 Or maybe what you might want to do is to send a message for the new state of an updated projection.
 Here's a couple possible scenarios that might lead you here:

--There's some kind of business logic that can be processed against an aggregate to "decide" what the system can do next
+- There's some kind of business logic that can be processed against an aggregate to "decide" what the system can do next
 - You need to send updates about the aggregated projection state to clients via web sockets
 - You need to replicate the Marten projection data in a completely different database
 - There are business processes that can be kicked off for updates to the aggregated state